garrandall/popular-music-data/tracks/whistle-while-you-twurk-ying-yang-twins.md

 Turn around yeah that's it, good lord
 Tryin' to do a Chinese split and make it fart

-(D-Roc:)
-("Ying yang in this thang" in the background at
-The beginning of each line)
 Ying Yang in this thang, from the A-T-eeL
-Whistle while you twurk if you really real
+Whistle while you twerk if you really real
 In tha club smelling like some wood
 In my neighbourhood
 Girls get crunk in the piz ball
 If you sit down, get up off tha wall
 Males only speak, if the females flirt
-If you get crunk, whistle while you twurk
+If you get crunk, whistle while you twerk

-Repeat chorus four times